 She went back and asked him if he was OK and he said, “What do you want to know for?”
 She said, “Because I felt God say to me to ask you if you are OK”.
 He began to cry and tell her how much he was hurting and she was able to share the love of God with him.

 We all, at some point, have struggled with failures, disappointments and regrets in life.

 Like the lady in the story, do you feel like your heart has been severely wounded?
 That you have been bruised, torn and fractured by someone or circumstances?

 As part of the body of Christ, I want you to know that when you hurt, we hurt.
-Press play – this is a poem I have written for you.

 Jesus doesn’t look at our suffering with distant coldness.
 He entered our brokenness and felt it first-hand.

 He (Jesus) took up our pain and bore our suffering.

 He has sent me to proclaim release to the captives, and recovering of sight to the blind, to set at liberty them that are bruised.

 A bruise is a reaction to a trauma

 God in His love heals bruised, broken hearts – those who are downtrodden, crushed and broken down by calamity.
 Luke 4:18 (Amp).